kurapica/IGAS/PLoop/README.md

 Property
 ----

 Properties are used to access the object's state, like **name**, **age** for a person.
-Normally, we can do this just using the lua table's field, but that lack the value validation and we won't know how and when the states are changed.
-So, the property system bring in like the other oop system.
+Normally, we can do this just using the lua table's field, but that lack the value validation and we can't track how and when the states are changed.
+So, the property system is bring in like the other oop system.

-Now, as an example, we could define a **Name** property for the **Person** class, so the object don't need to use **GetName** and **SetName** to do the job.
+As an example, we could define a **Name** property for the **Person** class, so the object don't need to use **GetName** and **SetName** to do the job.

 To avoid conflict, we use a new namespace for a new **Person** class, when learn the class's re-definition, you'll know why.